USDT (TRC20) to BTC (Native Bitcoin)

 Connecting a wallet ≠ setting a BTC destination address.
 Always double-check the Received Address field before confirming.

 Yes.
-This is a wallet-based cross-chain swap flow (no CEX account required).
+This is a wallet based cross-chain swap flow on ButterSwap, no CEX account required.

-No. They’re on different networks.
-You need a cross-chain swap route to receive native BTC on Bitcoin.
+No. TRON and Bitcoin are different networks.
+You need a cross-chain swap route to receive native BTC.

-Usually yes, TRON fees are paid in TRX (bandwidth/energy).
+Usually yes.
+TRON fees are paid in TRX (bandwidth or energy).

 • From: USDT (TRC20) on TRON